senthilcaesar/BWH/README.md

 # ShinyProxy
-ShinyProxy is your favourite way to deploy Shiny apps in an enterprise context.
+ShinyProxy is your favourite way to deploy Shiny apps in an enterprise context.<br />
-When deploying a Shiny application with ShinyProxy, the application is simply bundled as an R package and installed into a Docker image.
-Every time a user runs an application, a container spins up and serves the application.
+When deploying a Shiny application with ShinyProxy, the application is simply bundled as an R package and installed into a Docker image.<br /> Every time a user runs an application, a container spins up and serves the application.